Selling a Home with Lead or Asbestos Problems? Here’s What You Need to Know and Options Available to Help Make the Sale Easier.

 - Determine whether there is a danger present.
 Is the asbestos in dust-like form?
 If the answer is yes, you need to seek remediation and safety should be your number one concern.
 Is the asbestos present in your concrete siding, but it is fully intact?
 This may not pose a threat because none of the particles are floating around.

 - Asbestos removal.
-If you have as asbestos problem, you are going to have a very difficult time selling the home unless it is removed.
+If you have an asbestos problem, you are going to have a very difficult time selling the home unless it is removed.
 In order to effectively remove asbestos, you must hire a professional.
 You can expect to pay up to $4100 in order to remediate your asbestos problem.

 Asbestos and Lead Scaring Buyers Away?
 We’ll Make You an Offer

-If you have a lead paint or asbestos problems and you aren’t in the position to rectify them financially and your home selling process is being delayed because of it, you do have other options.
+If you have lead paint or asbestos problems and you aren’t in the position to rectify them financially and your home selling process is being delayed because of it, you do have other options.
 These hazardous materials can be scary for any home buyer, especially one who is not privy to what they really mean and how to effectively fix the issues.
-By selling directly to a company like ours, who has an in-house construction team to address the challenges, we won’t be scared away by the potential dangers in the materials (or the renovations required).
+By selling directly to a company like ours, which has an in-house construction team to address the challenges, we won’t be scared away by the potential dangers in the materials (or the renovations required).
 We buy homes in any condition and in need of any major repairs.
 You can also rest easy knowing that we won’t take any shortcuts.
-We will address all and any building issues to ensure that the next family to find “home” in your property is safe and secure.
+We will address all and any building issues to ensure that the next family to find a “home” on your property is safe and secure.